Are you curious to know more about the types of hawks in Ohio?

 Well, you’ve come to the right blog post!
 Hawks are some of the most beautiful and impressive birds in the world.

-They have keen eyesight for miles, allowing them to find their prey from hundreds of feet away.
-Hawks can soar through the air with grace and agility.
+Hawks have keen eyesight for miles, allowing them to find their prey from hundreds of feet away.
+They can also soar through the air with grace and agility.

 The wingspan of a hawk can reach as far as four-and-a-half feet – quite a sight to behold!